Quartermaster: Canada

-Israel Defense Forces
+Israel

 In the IDF, the battalion quartermaster is also the commander of the battalions support company, known as the battalion headquarters company.
 In the standing army he is usually a captain, but the role is a major's role.
 In the reserve army he is usually a major.
 While most of the staff officers are directly under the command of the battalion commander, the quartermaster has a lieutenant, a logistics officer and a junior ordnance officer (the battalion's ordnance platoon commander) under his direct command.
 He is in charge of all logistics issues in the battalion and also in charge of the battalion's headquarter's day-to-day life.

 He is commissioned as an officer by the ramatkal (the army's general chief of staff), and as a logistic officer by kalar (the army's general logistic officer).

-In large camps and higher headquarters (brigade, division and corps HQ), apart from the staff officer in charge of logistics, there is also a role defined mostly as "camp commander," who is in charge of the HQ logistic issues, ceremonies and parades and discipline.
+In large camps and higher headquarters (brigade, division and corps HQ), apart from the staff officer in charge of logistics, there is also a role defined mostly as "camp commander", who is in charge of the HQ logistic issues, ceremonies and parades and discipline.
 These duties differ slightly in the air force and navy.
 The ranks of IDF quartermasters vary from sergeant major to CWO, depending on the size of the camp.
-However, most soldiers refer to him as rasar (the Hebrew acronym for the rank of 2WO) without regarding his actual rank.
-Quartermasters are identified (in all IDF branches) by wearing a blue-white aiguillette on their left shoulder.
+Most soldiers refer to him as rasar (the Hebrew acronym for the rank of 2WO) without regarding his actual rank.
+Quartermasters are identified (in all IDF branches) by a blue and white aiguillette on the left shoulder.